 The facilitator of the survey led the group of 15 women through a focus group discussion of four broad questions and a series of smaller ‘prompt’ questions led participants in a structured discussion on the possible effects of the crisis.

-Through questionnaire specific information about each participant on global economic crisis has impacted individual workers was gathered.
+Through a questionnaire, specific information about each participant on the global economic crisis has impacted individual workers was gathered.
 The questions were asked orally however those have records.